 - Diabetic oculomotor nerve palsy

-- Prior eye surgery for cataracts
+- Prior eye trauma, including surgery for cataracts

 Treatment depends on the cause of the unequal pupil size.
 You should see a health care provider if you have sudden changes that result in unequal pupil size.

 Contact a provider if you have persistent, unexplained, or sudden changes in pupil size.
 If there is any recent change in pupil size, it may be a sign of a very serious condition.

 If you have differing pupil size after an eye or head injury, get medical help immediately.

 Always seek immediate medical attention if differing pupil size occurs along with:

 What to Expect at Your Office Visit